-- When introduced to a person with a disability, you may offer to shake hands.
-People with limited hand use or an artificial limb can usually shake hands.
-(Shaking hands with the left hand is an acceptable greeting.). - If you offer assistance, wait until the offer is accepted, then listen to instructions or ask for instructions. - Do not use first names unless requested to do so by the person you are assisting. - Relax.
-Do not be embarrassed if you happen to use common expressions such as "See you later," or "Did you hear about that?" that seem to relate to a person's disability. - Do not be afraid to ask questions when you are unsure of what to do. - Upon arrival, ask or look for: - \circ an identification bracelet with special health information, - o essential equipment and supplies, medication, mobility aids, - o special communication information, - $\circ~$ signs of stress and/or confusion, and - emergency contact information to reach the person's family, friend or other trusted support. - By being prepared and observant before you offer help to an individual, you may reduce their stress and confusion.
+- Be respectful and courteous when working with individuals with disabilities and older adults. - When introduced to a person with a disability, it is appropriate to offer to shake hands.
+People with limited hand use or an artificial limb can usually shake hands (Shaking hands with the left hand is an acceptable greeting). - If you offer assistance, wait until the offer is accepted, then listen to or ask for instructions. - Do not use first names unless requested to do so by the person you are assisting. - Relax.
+Do not be embarrassed if you happen to use common expressions such as "See you later," or "Did you hear about that?" that seem to relate to a person's disability. - Do not be afraid to ask questions when you are unsure of what to do. - Upon arrival, ask or look for an identification bracelet with special health information, essential equipment and supplies, medication, mobility aids, special communication information, signs of stress and/or confusion, and emergency contact information to reach the person's family.
+By being prepared and observant before you offer help to an individual in distress, you may reduce the person's stress and confusion during an emergency.